 Pay rates for artistic directors vary depending on your ability, experience, and what type of work you do.

 Source: Centrepoint Theatre and Massive Company, 2018.

-Pay for artistic directors varies depending on experience, employer and the production they are working on.
+Pay for artistic directors varies depending on ability, experience, and what type of work they do.

 What you will do